TheCaptain989/radarr-striptracks/README.md

 Log rotation is performed, and 5 log files of 1MB each are kept, matching Radarr's log retention.

-If debug logging is enabled, the log file can grow very large very quickly:
+If debug logging is enabled, the log file can grow very large very quickly.

 ## Credits